KxSystems/embedR/README.md

 ```

-Then execte the commands below at the root directory of this repository:
+Then execute the commands below at the root directory of this repository:

 ```bash